LeninPrakash41/mcn/docs/ARCHITECTURE.md

 4. **Competition**: Focus on AI-first differentiation
 5. **Adoption**: Strong developer experience and documentation

-This architecture positions MSL to become the leading AI-first development platform for the next generation of developers and business automation teams.
+This architecture positions MCN to become the leading AI-first development platform for the next generation of developers and business automation teams.